lalasray/lalasray/README.md

 - 👋 Hi, I’m @lalasray
-- 👀 I’m interested in machine learning, computer vision and data science
+- 👀 I’m interested in machine learning, computer vision and data science.

 <!---
 lalasray/lalasray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.